 Type II Diabetes:

 BPA has a negative effect on the body’s insulin levels, which can cause type II diabetes.

-These are generally made of stainless steel, but can come with plastic lids.
-To get one that is BPA-free, make sure it also has a stainless steel lid.
+These are generally made of glass or stainless steel, but can come with plastic lids.
+To get one that is BPA-free, make sure it has a stainless steel or cork lid.

 Percolators are usually made of stainless steel and are easy to use.